 We need to pay our artists, and for the most part we do, but there is a blind spot when it comes to radio.
-I was contacted by an ABC radio books show to see if I would review a new novel on air.
-After inquiry it was clear that this work would be unpaid.
-When I expressed that this was problematic, one of the show’s hosts explained that she agreed it was not ideal but that there was nothing she could do: ABC funding has been cut, and the ABC has a policy of not paying anyone who comes on air anyway.
+This is a story in two parts.
+I was contacted by a radio books show to review a new novel on air.
+After enquiry it was clear that this work would be unpaid.
+When I expressed that this was problematic, the host explained that she agreed it was not ideal but that there is nothing she can do: funding has been cut.

 The middle-class expectation that arts work can go unpaid disadvantages those who are already disadvantaged.
 Put bluntly: people who need to put food on the table can’t afford to do work for free, because they need to spend that time making a living.